ablaom/KoalaTrees.jl/README.md

 ````

 This data consists of a mix of numerical and categorical features.
 By
-convention, any column of `X` whose eltype is a subtype of `Real` is
+convention, any column of `X` whose eltype is a subtype of
-treated as numerical; all other eltypes are treated categorical
+`AbstractFloat` is treated as numerical; all other columns are treated
-(including columns with missing data, which have `Union` eltypes).
+categorical (including integer columns, and with missing data, which
+have `Union` eltypes).

 Let us instantiate a tree model: